Pre-General Availability Draft: 2017-12-16

 system variable is set to 1 by default.
 The server can be started

-with this default ID when binary logging is enabled, but a warning
+with this default ID when binary logging is enabled, but an

-message is issued if you do not specify a server ID explicitly
+informational message is issued if you do not specify a server ID

 option.
 For servers that are used in a replication topology, you